 Check the environment

 Invest in an eye mask or some heavy curtains if there is light pollution.
 Buy some earplugs if there is an annoying noise you can’t control.
-Do what you need to do to remove that barrier to sleep.
+Do what you need to do to remove thE barrier to sleep.

 Quieten your mind